ricsam/richie-rpc/PUBLISHING.md

 }
 ```

-All RFetch packages are configured as public.
+All Richie RPC packages are configured as public.

 ### Private Packages (npm Pro)